Leadership – words of wisdom

 Sometimes I read or hear something that is so perfectly well worded that I wish I had come up with it myself.

 In a coaching session my client described her professional philosophy to me.
 It applies to every single person in a workplace, but I think it is even more applicable to leadership.
 It goes like this: Don’t take things personally and understand why you are at work.
-I was exhilarated when I heard this statement, which may be the most succinct summary I have ever heard of the system-centred concept.
-In short, being systems-centred means that you are focused on the context at hand, its goal and your role.
+I was exhilarated when I heard this statement, which may be the most succinct summary I have ever heard of my favourite theory.

 The next time you’re in a meeting, pay attention to the extent to which you and your colleagues raise irrelevant issues, change the topic in the middle of a conversation or interact with mobile phones without explaining why (which can trigger mind-reading episodes in others).
 If you conclude at the end of the meeting that all the participants have been 100 per cent system-centered and performed their roles consistently, send me an email and I will gladly buy you lunch.